In 1990, “E.A.R.T.H. Force” began airing on CBS

 In 1995, “Let Your Yeah Be Yeah” by Ali Campbell peaked at number 15 on the New Zealand pop singles chart.

-In 1995, “Rock And Roll Is Dead” by Lenny Kravitz peaked at number 8 on the New Zealand pop singles chart.
+In 1995, “Rock and Roll Is Dead” by Lenny Kravitz peaked at number 8 on the New Zealand pop singles chart.

 In 1995, “Warped” by Red Hot Chili Peppers peaked at number 4 on the New Zealand pop singles chart.

-In 1995, “Kiss From A Rose” by Seal peaked at number 8 on the Sweden pop singles chart.
+In 1995, “You Are Not Alone” by Michael Jackson peaked at number 6 on the Netherlands pop singles chart.

 In 1995, “Kleine Maus” by Das Modul peaked at number 5 on the Austria pop singles chart.